Chapter 5101:2-25 Title XX Social Services Program: Administration

 (3) Services that may be provided in alternative living arrangements such as institutional settings and community-based halfway houses.
 The day should always be reported as twenty-four hours in whole numbers counting the day of admission as day one and the day of release as the last day.

-(WW) "Supply" means the provision of supplies used in family planning.
+(ZZ) "Supply" means the provision of supplies used in family planning.

-(XX) "Test" means the provision of one laboratory test in family planning.
+(AAA) "Test" means the provision of one laboratory test in family planning.

-(YY) "Token" means a ticket used by the individual to ride a common carrier in transportation services.
+(BBB) "Token" means a ticket used by the individual to ride a common carrier in transportation services.

-(ZZ) "Transaction" means an incident of information and referral.
+(CCC) "Transaction" means an incident of information and referral.

-(AAA) "Transportation services" means:
+(DDD) "Transportation services" means:

 (1) Services or activities that provide or arrange for travel including travel costs of individuals in order to access services or obtain medical care or employment.